Organizations, Dr. Nikka Lemons

 Equitable Resilience Planning

-Applying the Spatial Reconciliation Framework to develop concrete, implementable plans for reversing resilience debt and building community infrastructure, physical, social, economic, and institutional, that can withstand the five global disruptors.
+Applying the Spatial Reconciliation Framework to develop concrete, implementable plans for reversing resilience debt and building community infrastructure that is physical, social, economic and institutional, so it can withstand the five global disruptors.

 Philanthropic Strategy